-How can I provide cross-account access to objects that are in Amazon S3 buckets?
+How do I grant cross-account access to objects that are in Amazon S3 buckets?

 9 minute read

-I want to grant another AWS account access to an object that is stored in an Amazon Simple Storage Service (Amazon S3) bucket.
-How can I provide cross-account access to Amazon S3 buckets?
+I want to grant another AWS account access to an object that's in an Amazon Simple Storage Service (Amazon S3) bucket.

 Short description

-In Amazon S3, you can grant users in another AWS account (Account B) granular cross-account access to objects owned by your account (Account A).
+In Amazon S3, you can grant users in another account cross-account access to objects that you own in your account.

-Depending on the type of access that you want to provide, use one of the following solutions to grant cross-account access to objects:
+Based on the type of access that you want to provide, use one of the following methods to grant cross-account access to objects:

-Note: When the Bucket owner enforced setting is enabled, all bucket and object ACLs are disabled.
-Therefore, you can't use ACLs to grant cross-account access.
-By default, all newly created buckets have the Bucket owner enforced setting enabled.
-It's also a best practice to use IAM policies and bucket policies (instead of ACLs) to manage cross-account access to buckets and objects.
-For more information, see Controlling ownership of objects and disabling ACLs for your bucket.
+Note: When the Bucket owner enforced setting is turned on, all bucket and object ACLs are deactivated.
+So, you can't use ACLs to grant cross-account access.
+By default, all newly created buckets have the Bucket owner enforced setting turned on.
+To manage cross-account access, it's also a best practice to use IAM policies and bucket policies instead of ACLs.
+For more information, see Controlling ownership of objects and deactivating ACLs for your bucket.

-If the requester is an IAM principal, then the AWS account that owns the principal must grant the S3 permissions through an IAM policy.
-Based on your specific use case, the bucket owner must also grant permissions through a bucket policy or ACL.
-After access is granted, programmatic access of cross account buckets is the same as accessing same account buckets.
+If the requester is an IAM principal, then the account that owns the principal must use an IAM policy to grant the S3 bucket permissions.
+Based on your use case, the bucket owner must also use a bucket policy or ACL to grant permissions.
+After you grant access, programmatic access of cross-account buckets is the same as access to the account buckets.

 Resolution